Farama-Foundation/gym-docs/_sources/environments/toy_text/taxi.md.txt

 successful episodes, when both the passenger and the taxi are at the destination.
 This gives a total of 404 reachable discrete states.

+Each state space is represented by the tuple:
+(taxi_row, taxi_col, passenger_location, destination)

+An observation is an integer that encodes the corresponding state.
+The state tuple can then be decoded with the "decode" method.

 Passenger locations:
 - 0: R(ed)
 - 1: G(reen)